Elizabeth Blackwell (illustrator): Accomplishments

 In addition to creating illustrations and engravings, Blackwell marketed the book through journals and by word of mouth.
 The Country Journal: or the Craftsman for 6 May 1738 records the publication of the first volume of 252 plates of plants.
 It noted further that "a further 132 plates of plants for the second volume" had been published and that "the whole 500 will be finished in eight months"; a dedication to Dr. John Johnstoun is dated 17 January 1739.
 The advertisement in The Country Journal closes with a warning against a spurious and base copy of the work sold by Samuel Harding.
 One such copy had been made by a group of printers and engravers who were prosecuted by Alexander for duplicating some of her plates.

-The first printing of A Curious Herbal met moderate success, because of the meticulous quality of the illustrations and the great need for an updated herbal.
+The first printing of A Curious Herbal met moderate success because of the meticulous quality of the illustrations and the great need for an updated herbal.
 Physicians and apothecaries acclaimed the work, and it received a commendation from the Royal College of Physicians.
 A second edition was printed 20 years later in a revised and enlarged format in Nuremberg by Dr. Christoph Jacob Trew, a botanist and physician, between 1757 and 1773.

 Revenue from the book led to Alexander's release from prison.
 Within a short while debts again accumulated, forcing the couple to sell half of the publication rights to the book to John Nourse, a bookseller in London.
 In April 1747, the Blackwells sold their remaining half share of the publication rights, all remaining copies of the book, and all of the copper plates to Nourse to settle an outstanding debt.
-Alexander also became involved in several unsuccessful business ventures, and eventually left the family to start a new life in Sweden.
-Alexander's trail of bad decisions led him to death by execution for conspiracy against the Swedish Crown on 9 August 1747 as Elizabeth was leaving London to join him.
+Alexander also became involved in several unsuccessful business ventures and eventually left the family to start a new life in Sweden.
+Alexander's trail of bad decisions led him to death by execution for conspiracy against the Swedish Crown on 9 August 1747, as Elizabeth was leaving London to join him.

 Little is known of Blackwell's later years, though she possibly continued her original training as a midwife.
 She was buried on 27 October 1758, and her grave is at All Saints Church in Chelsea, London.
 Her name is one of four on a plaque in Chelsea Old Church commemorating Chelsea women distinguished by their learning and piety.
 She remained loyal to Alexander throughout, even sharing royalties with him from the sale of additional book rights.

-A genus of plants named after her, Blackwellia is of the class Dodecandria Pentagynia.
-There are six sub species of Blackwellia; Blackwellia Panticulata, Blackwellia Glauca, Blackwellia Nipaulensis, Blackwellia Axillaris, Blackwellia Siralis, Blackwellia Padifolia.
-These species are native to Réunion, Mauritius, Nepal, Madagascar, Peru and China respectively.
+A genus of plants named after her, Blackwellia, is of the class Dodecandria Pentagynia.
+There are six subspecies of Blackwellia: Blackwellia Panticulata, Blackwellia Glauca, Blackwellia Nipaulensis, Blackwellia Axillaris, Blackwellia Siralis, and Blackwellia Padifolia.
+These species are native to Réunion, Mauritius, Nepal, Madagascar, Peru, and China, respectively.

 In the 1920s, playwright Constance Smedley wrote a play titled The Curious Herbal about Blackwell's work, though it has not been performed since the 1940s.